bartengine27/cars.be/README.md

 First, ensure that your ABP.io project is set up and running: you can create a new ABP.io project using the ABP CLI, [see](https://abp.io/get-started).
 After successfully creating the project, you can proceed with the following steps to configure OpenIddict for the Client Credentials flow:

-* Configure the OpenIddict Server in the `Be.Cars.AuthServer` project:
+- Configure the OpenIddict Server in the `Be.Cars.AuthServer` project:

-  Enable the Client Credentials flow in the `Be.Cars.AuthServer` project by adding the following code to the `PreConfigureServices` method in the `CarsAuthServerModule.cs` file:
+  Enable the Client Credentials flow in the `Be.Cars.AuthServer` project by adding the following code to the `PreConfigureServices` method in the 'Be.Cars.AuthServer.CarsAuthServerModule.cs` file:

 ```csharp
     public override void PreConfigureServices(ServiceConfigurationContext context)